UDT-ITF/website/source/presentation/index.md

 ##### label

 A human-readable label, name or title.
 The `label` property is intended to be displayed as a short, textual surrogate for the resource if a human needs to make a distinction between it and other similar resources.
 The `label` property can be internationalized, and each language can have multiple values.
-This pattern is described in more detail in the [languages][prezi30-languages] section.
+This pattern is described in more detail in the [languages](#language) section.

-The value of the property _MUST_ be a JSON object, as described in the [languages][prezi30-languages] section.
+The value of the property _MUST_ be a JSON object, as described in the [languages](#language) section.

  * A Collection _MUST_ have the `label` property with at least one entry.<br/>
    Clients _MUST_ render `label` on a Collection.